 Staying Protected in the Gaming Industry

-We know that the large amounts of sensitive data, especially financial information, available at casinos makes them that much more susceptible to cyber attacks.
+We know that the large amounts of sensitive data, especially financial information, available at casinos makes them that much more susceptible to cyber-attacks.
 That’s why securing the sensitive data of players is critical to ensuring the longevity of the casino industry.
 If players can’t expect their data to be protected or they feel that they’re at risk to be exposed, why would they continue gambling at your location?
-In order to secure the data that fuels the casino industry, there’s a few proactive steps that casinos can implement.
+In order to secure the data that fuels the casino industry, there are a few proactive steps that casinos can implement.

 - Security Awareness Training: Like with all industries, employees pose one of the biggest threats to security at casinos.
 Whether it’s a blackjack dealer, bartender, or front desk receptionist, all employees are at risk for falling for cyber attacks.
 Implementing security awareness training for casino personnel will help employees identify, report, and prevent attacks from occurring.

-- Incident Response Plan Training: It’s only a matter of when, not if, cyber attacks will occur and casinos must be prepared.
+- Incident Response Plan Training: It’s only a matter of when not if, cyber-attacks will occur and casinos must be prepared.
 Having an effective incident response plan in place is critical but practicing that incident response plan is equally as important.
-When an attack occurs, the incident response plan must be executed flawlessly, because if not, there could be costly implications.
+When an attack occurs, the incident response plan must be executed flawlessly, because if not, there could be cost implications.
 Conducting regular incident response plan training should be a top priority among casinos.

 - Cyber Insurance: Because the average cost of a data breach is upwards of $4 million, in the event that a data breach or security incident does occur, casinos and other gaming institutions would be wise to have a cyber insurance policy that covers first-party coverages, such as coverages directly impacting the casino as a result of a data breach like loss of sensitive data, and third-party coverages, such as claims of other parties impacted by a data breach.

 Case Study: Hard Rock Hotel & Casino Las Vegas